Updated July 16, 2020

 Co-creators of the Spotlight Summer Performance Series in Jackson want to spur Mississippi-made theater into action with a platform for new plays and LGBTQ+ voices.

-The venue is TBA, with hopes the series can be presented at The Warehouse Theatre, New Stage Theatre’s under-100-seat alternative theater in Jackson’s Belhaven Heights neighborhood.
+The venue was TBA, with hopes the series can be presented at The Warehouse Theatre, New Stage Theatre’s under-100-seat alternative theater in Jackson’s Belhaven Heights neighborhood.
 While the series is not a New Stage Theatre production, it has the professional theater’s thumbs-up and partnership potential.
-Theater scheduling is fluid now, because of uncertainty in the COVID-19 pandemic.
+Theater scheduling was fluid because of uncertainty in the COVID-19 pandemic.
 See updates to the orginal schedule below.

 Mart Crowley’s March 7 death was part of what prompted Drew Stark, education associate at New Stage Theatre, to pursue an event focusing on LGBTQ+ works to honor the Vicksburg-born playwright.
 Crowley’s 1968 “The Boys in the Band” was a trailblazer in its depiction of gay life, and its all-star 50th anniversary Broadway production won the 2019 Tony Award for Best Revival of a Play.

 Stark, originally from Starkville, moved back to Mississippi from New York City a few years ago.
 “My dream was to have a theater company and to focus on providing a voice for LGBT in Mississippi and in the South,” he says, where the community is underserved and discrimination lingers.

 “Theater should serve everyone, and represent everyone,” as well as stretch its audience, Stark says.
 “That’s the collaborative art of theater.”